AugurProject/augur/README.md

 ## Report Issues

 Augur needs community support to find and fix issues in the protocol, middleware, client libraries, and applications.
-If you have an issue, or find a bug please [create an issue](https://github.com/AugurProject/augur/issues/new) to with any information needed to recreate the problem.
+If you have an issue, or find a bug please [create an issue](https://github.com/AugurProject/augur/issues/new) with any information needed to recreate the problem.

 If you're a developer wanting to contribute to the augur community, please check out [the open issues](https://github.com/AugurProject/augur/issues) and feel free to propose fixes by submitting a Pull Request to the appropriate repository.